How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Why Choosing the Right Care Provider is Crucial for Your Pregnancy with Dr Robin Elise Weiss

-A practical conversation about how to determine whether your provider’s philosophy aligns with your goals.
+A practical conversation about how to determine whether your provider’s philosophy matches your goals.

 How to Know if Your Provider Is Truly a Good Fit? with Dr Brad Bootstaylor

-Great for families planning a hospital birth who still want individualized, physiologic care.
+Dr Bootstaylor has a useful perspective for families planning a hospital birth who still want individualised care.

 Final Thoughts

-Rebecca Belenky is a Los Angeles–based postpartum doula, childbirth educator, and lactation specialist who has been supporting families since 2014.
+Rebecca Belenky is a Los Angeles–based postpartum doula, childbirth educator, and lactation educator who has been supporting families since 2014.
 Through her practice, Los Angeles Birth, she offers compassionate, trauma-informed care that helps parents to feel informed, grounded, and confident throughout pregnancy, birth, and the postpartum journey.
-Her expertise in postpartum support, newborn care, and lactation education makes her a trusted resource for families in Los Angeles seeking guidance and reassurance.